 By participating in a local FReeZA committee you will be given the chance to make decisions and lead the staging of events, whilst also broadening networks within the community by connecting with local businesses, schools and other organisations.

 Joining a FReeZA committee will also build your self-confidence, create and develop professional relationships, and provide opportunities to explore various education and employment pathways in the music industry.

 The other types of events that you can also get involved with through your local FReeZA committee include staging of live band gigs, BMX/Skate comps, Hip Hop showcases, art and short film competitions, DJ dance events, theatre productions and local community, music and youth festivals.

 This series showcases young musicians from around Victoria, giving them a platform to perform their music, share their stories and gain local exposure.

 Participants have the opportunity to enhance their performance skills, meet other young musicians and receive valuable support from their community.

 The Freeza Push Start series is open to applicants of all music styles and all line-ups including bands, duos, solo artists and DJs.

-The 2020 East Gippsland Youth Art Prize was open to all people aged 12-25 who live, study or work in East Gippsland.
+The 2021 East Gippsland Youth Art Prize is for all people aged 12-25 who live, work or study in East Gippsland.

 1st prize $300 Harley Kewish, Ode to the Anthropocene